umangrathi110/Financial-Data-Analyzer/README.md

-# Financial Data Analysis Tool
+# Financial Data Analyzer

-This application allows users to upload financial data either via CSV file or through an open-source financial API.
-The uploaded data is then used to generate graphical representations based on user queries.
+Financial Data Analyzer provides a user-friendly UI for uploading financial data, performing analytics on historical data, and generating graphical representations based on user queries.
+It supports both CSV uploads and API-driven data retrieval, allowing users to explore financial data conveniently.

+This project leverages the Generative AI technologies specifically Langchain to streamline the process of generating code for fetching and analyzing financial data.
+The integration of Generative AI enhances accessibility and usability, allowing users to derive valuable insights from financial data without the need for extensive programming knowledge.

 ## Features